dan-t-data/saas-billing-churn-analysis/README.md

 ---

 ## Executive Summary
-At Vastian, I conducted a churn analysis to quantify how much recurring revenue was being lost and uncover the drivers behind it.
-Using **SQL, Excel, and Tableau**, I integrated **Salesforce and NetSuite** data to measure churn at both the customer and revenue level.
+At Vastian, I conducted a churn analysis to quantify recurring revenue loss and uncover billing-driven churn risks.
+To ensure rigor, I built an end-to-end workflow across SQL, Excel, and Tableau:

+- **SQL** to join Salesforce and NetSuite datasets (customers, subscriptions, invoices) and calculate churn drivers.

+- **Excel** to clean, validate, and stress-test KPIs before visualization.

+- **Tableau** to design an interactive dashboard for executive decision-making.

-The analysis revealed that churn was concentrated in **large enterprise accounts on manual payment methods (Check/Wire)** and further amplified by **late payments** and **regional patterns in the South & Midwest**.
+This analysis revealed that enterprise accounts on manual payment methods (Check/Wire) had the highest churn, worsened by late payments and regional concentration in the South & Midwest.
+Recommendations to migrate customers to automated billing and strengthen collections could protect ~$380M ARR.

-Based on these findings, I recommended migrating manual accounts to automated billing, strengthening dunning processes, and prioritizing enterprise retention — actions that could protect **hundreds of millions in ARR**.

 ---
 ## Dataset Structure